 Amendment to the Payment and Settlement Systems Act, 2007

-A new section 10A was added in the Payment and Settlement Systems Act, 2007, to be effective from 1 November 2019.
+A new section 10A was added to the Payment and Settlement Systems Act, 2007, which became effective from 1 November 2019.

 The Finance (No. 2) Act, 2019 introduced the section.